cdubUF/cdubUF/README.md

 # Christopher Williams 👋

-**CS @ University of Florida | SWE intern | MERN / Python / C++**
+**CS @ University of Florida**

 I like building fast, clean software and documenting the journey.
-Current focus: backend engineering, algorithms, and pragmatic UI.

 ---